OctopusDeploy/blog/blog/2022-q2/aws-vpc-private/index.md

 Unfortunately, despite their ubiquity, creating VPCs is not as simple as it could be.

-In this post, you'll learn the different types of VPCs available in AWS, and find an example CloudFormation template that can be used to deploy a simple VPC with private subnets.
+In this post, you learn the different types of VPCs available in AWS, and find an example CloudFormation template that can be used to deploy a simple VPC with private subnets.

 ## Types of AWS subnets